protofire/uma-subgraph/README.md

 }
 ```

-Apart from this entities, the DVM side of the subgraph also includes entities such as `VotingTokenHolder`, that tracks the votingToken balance of users, `VoterGroup` which tracks stats for users that voted the same price on a given `PriceRequest`, and the entities that track specific events within the DVM, with raw data from the DVM events (`CommitedVote`, `RevealedVote` and `RewardsClaimed`).
+Apart from this entities, the DVM side of the subgraph also includes entities such as `VotingTokenHolder`, that tracks the votingToken balance of users, `VoterGroup` which tracks stats for users that voted the same price on a given `PriceRequest`, and the entities that track specific events within the DVM, with raw data from the DVM events (`CommittedVote`, `RevealedVote` and `RewardsClaimed`).

 ### FinancialContracts and Synthetic Tokens